Lissy93/dashy/docs/development-guides.md

 ### 1. Run Netlify Dev Server

-First off, install the Netlify CLI: `npm install netlify-cli -g` Then, from within the root of Dashy's directory, start the server, by running: `netlify dev`
+First off all, install the Netlify CLI: `npm install netlify-cli -g` Then, from within the root of Dashy's directory, start the server, by running: `netlify dev`

 ### 2. Create a lambda function

-This should be saved it in the [`./services/serverless-functions`](https://github.com/Lissy93/dashy/tree/master/services/serverless-functions) directory
+This should be saved in the [`./services/serverless-functions`](https://github.com/Lissy93/dashy/tree/master/services/serverless-functions) directory

 ```javascript
 exports.handler = async () => ({